Julius Wilbrand

 Julius Bernhard Friedrich Adolph Wilbrand (22 August 1839 – 22 June 1906) was a German chemist who discovered trinitrotoluene, more commonly known as TNT.

-He was born in Gießen, Germay to Albertine Knapp and Franz Joseph Julius Wilbrand, a forensic physician.
+He was born on 22 August 1839 in Giessen, Germany, to Albertine Knapp and Franz Joseph Julius Wilbrand, a forensic physician.
 His brother, Hermann Wilbrand, was an ophthalmologist.

 In 1863, Wilbrand discovered TNT while experimenting with new solutions for yellow dye.
 He obtained trinitrotoluene through the nitration of toluene.
-The compound's use as an explosive was developed later.
+TNT was originally used as a yellow dye; its potential as an explosive was not recognized until 1891, when its explosive properties were discovered by another German chemist, Carl Häussermann.

+Wilbrand died on 22 June 1906.